-The Academy of Nutrition and Dietetics welcomes speakers and presenters participating at the 2014 Food & Nutrition Conference & Expo™ in Houston, Texas.
+The Academy of Nutrition and Dietetics welcomes speakers and presenters participating at the 2015 Food & Nutrition Conference & Expo™ in Nashville, Tennessee.
 Learn more about the call for sessions with these frequently asked questions.

 How are proposals submitted?